KeishaSPerkins/new_landing_page/content/page/about/index.md

 ---
 title: "About"
+what: about
 ---

-Keisha&nbsp;S&nbsp;Perkins is a self-taught designer and developer from Baton&nbsp;Rouge, Louisiana.
+Keisha&nbsp;S Perkins is a self-taught designer and developer from Baton&nbsp;Rouge, Louisiana.
 She works for the library by day and codes by night.

 She was attracted to the front-end because of its melding of problem solving and visual design, as well as its never-ending list of things to learn.